sandervandevelde/MQTTBrokerPrivatePreview/README.md

 	- You can use the Event Grid Subscription’s filtering capability to filter the routed messages based on the MQTT topic through filtering on the “subject” property in the Cloud Event schema.
 Event Grid Subscriptions supports free simple subject filtering by specifying a starting or ending value for the subject.
 For example,
 		- You can specify the subject ends with “gps” to only route messages reporting on location.
 		- You can filter the subject begins with “factory1/Area2/” to route only the messages that belong to facotry1 and area 2 to a specific endpoint and you can replicate this configuration to route messages from other factories/areas to different endpoints.
 	- You can also take advantage of the [Event Subscription’s advanced filtering](https://docs.microsoft.com/en-us/azure/event-grid/event-filtering#advanced-filtering) to filter based on the MQTT topic through filtering on the subject property in the Cloud Event Schema.
 This enable you to set more complex filters by secifying a comparison operator, key, and value.
-See the example below.

 #### The schema for the Cloud Event Schema:
 Each message being routed is enveloped in a Cloud Event according to the following schema sample: